 Down-converted local oscillator frequency.

 Although in most cases there is no need to take care of LO(DC) frequency, user may consider LO(DC) frequency.

-In such case, a derivation of LO(DC) frequency may helps to make the device table.
+In such a case, a derivation of LO(DC) frequency may help to make the device table.

 A calculation method is described in Appendix